 Pain that lasts for more than 3 months has the potential to reduce your thresholds to pain and even start knocking on to other parts of your body.
-The brain is the source of this increased sensitisation rather than the site of initial injury with some theories suggesting it works a bit like turning up a speaker, amplifying the signals from the injury site making it seem that the damage is more severe than it really is.
+The brain is the source of increased sensitisation rather than the site of initial injury.
+Some theories suggesting the brain works a bit like turning up a speaker, amplifying the signals from the injury site making it seem that the damage is more severe than it really is.
 This can change the way you perceive pain in your day to day activities.
 Sensations meant to help protect the injury get perceived as alarm signals causing the brain to lockdown normal, safe movements and so we miss out on the things we enjoy the most.

-Our chiropractors in Northampton are highly trained in diagnosis and treatment of back pain.
+Our chiropractors in Northampton are highly trained in the diagnosis and treatment of back pain.
 The first phase of care helps to improve the physical limitations that resulted from your injury (bear in mind ‘injury’ can be a sudden onset after a fall or lifting but also a gradual decline in the tissue integrity that leads to the typical onset we hear in the chiropractic clinic of “...but I only bent down to put my sock on!”)
 Even before we’ve got you fully mobile we can start building movement confidence again, this is where you come in.

 The only way to rewire the brain and its perception of pain is through you.
 Retraining your mind is one of the most effective changes I’ve seen in clinical practice.
 At Duston Chiropractic Clinic we encourage active recovery, by learning the difference between hurt and harm you can learn when to pay attention to the pain and when to keep going.
 Normal movement can cause pain, but it doesn’t always mean you are causing damage – trying to view pain as an educator helps you to consider good vs bad pain.
 Many people have felt the muscle pain of the last 2 or 3 reps in the gym but their brain knows it’s good pain, they are getting stronger!
 Compare that to the pain of touching a hot pan...there is a big difference and learning that is key, especially in low back pain.